Kyrgyzstan–United Kingdom relations

 The United Kingdom recognised Kyrgyzstan on 20 January 1992 (following the dissolution of the Soviet Union) and diplomatic relations were established on 12 June 1992.
-The first Kyrgyz Ambassador to the UK arrived in September 1997.
+The first Kyrgyz ambassador to the UK arrived in September 1997.
 The Kyrgyz embassy is located in the Ascot House in Marylebone, London.

+Both countries share common membership of the OSCE, the United Nations and the World Trade Organization.
+Bilaterally the two countries have a Development Partnership.

+Economic relations

+UK exports to Kyrgyzstan are up more than 1,100%.